 Looking to broadcast 4k streaming video?
 4K presents an opportunity for better, more vivid detail.
 This can enhance viewing content on larger screen sizes, such as on a big screen in a meeting room.
 Even downscaling the assets, though, can present an image that is high quality with a higher level details.
 It also offers an opportunity to focus in on smaller details.
 Ever do a presentation with a graph that was indecipherable due to size and compression?
 4K streaming at an appropriate bitrate can be a solution.

-IBM Cloud Video has added capabilities to create 4k live streaming video and upload 4k VOD (video on-demand) files.
+IBM Watson Media has added capabilities to create 4k live streaming video and upload 4k VOD (video on-demand) files over the IBM video streaming services.
 This article outlines these capabilities and also discusses what is 4K and how to go about broadcasting at that resolution.
 It also outlines some of the challenges inherent with live streaming 4K content, due to the large demand from both the broadcaster and viewer in terms of a required connection speed.
-Consequently, before they can begin streaming at this resolution, broadcasters need to reach out to IBM Cloud Video’s customer success to discuss their setup.
+Consequently, before they can begin streaming at this resolution, broadcasters need to reach out to IBM Watson Media’s customer success to discuss their setup.

 The term 4K refers to image resolution, which is often used in the context of video content.
 The name comes from the horizontal dimensions of the image, which in this case is 4,000 pixels.
 This is a change from prior HD content naming conventions, which typically used the vertical resolution to define their names.
 For example, 1080p and 720p both referred to content that was 1080 pixels tall and 720 pixels tall respectively.
 Using the old naming conventions, 4K would be called 2160p as the resolution standards are denoted as 4,096 x 2,160.